 Almost all higher-end heat pump systems will require professional installation, so the retail price point is only part of the equation.
 You can expect to pay from less than $500 to $2,000 for a consumer-grade heat pump system.

-Inexpensive: For $500 or less, you can find basic window or wall-mounted units rated for one or two rooms.
-A few models could have remote control, filter alarms, or sleep timers.
+Inexpensive: For $500 or less, you can find a basic window or wall-mounted unit rated for one or two rooms.
+A few models could have a remote control, filter alarms, or sleep timers.
 Occasionally a manufacturer will offer a “mini” version of an outdoor heat pump with a single interior vent at this price, but it might not be the best investment.